electric-sql/examples/web/README.md

 # ElectricSQL - Web example

-This is an example web application using ElectricSQL in the browser with with [wa-sqlite](https://github.com/rhashimoto/wa-sqlite).
+This is an example web application using ElectricSQL in the browser with [wa-sqlite](https://github.com/rhashimoto/wa-sqlite).

 ## Install